CredCrypto/Network/README.md

 # Network
+The CredCrypto network is only as strong as its network.

-Layers two through seven, ya know, that stuff.
+(Layers two through seven, ya know, that stuff.)